mbutler808/Hill_et_al_2023_IOB_Biogeography_Aanalysis/README.md

 2023-06-01 First release with data, code, results, and etc folders.

+## Overview

+This repository supports the paper _Hill et al (2023 in press)_, which tests hypotheses of biogeographical evolution in the hyperdiverse asterophryine frogs of the New Guinea region.
+A major idea is that plate tectonics can explain the hyperdiversity of these frogs by amplifying opportunities for dispersal and cladogenesis.
+We use DEC biogeographic models implemented in the R packages `BioGeoBEARS` and produce plots using `ggplot2` and `ggtree`.
+See the code and data explainer provided in `code/biogeog.html` and the paper _Hill et al (2023 in press)_ published in _Integrative Organismal Biology_.

 ## Software requirements

 This repository requires use of R, Quarto, Github and a reference manager for bibtex.
 A plain text editor is also necessary.